Overview

 Facilitation

-• Members of the Alternative Dispute Resolution Practice Group can serve as neutral moderators to encourage settlement between parties.
-Our attorneys seek to build on common grounds for discussion, and provide a knowledgeable third-party perspective to reach a fair resolution.
+- Members of the Alternative Dispute Resolution Practice Group can serve as neutral moderators to encourage--facilitate settlement between parties.
+Our attorneys seek to build on common grounds for discussion, and provide a knowledgeable third-party perspective to reach a fair and agreeable resolution.

 Mediation

-• After the parties to the dispute present their respective positions, one or more neutral mediators will submit non-binding settlement value.
+- After the parties to the dispute present their respective positions, one or more neutral mediators will submit non-binding settlement value if the parties request the same.
 Moderators can provide an objective view of the strengths and weaknesses of each party’s position.
 This can be the basis for a formal resolution that is acceptable to both parties in the dispute.

 Arbitration